University and college admission: Netherlands

+In the Netherlands, university admission in fact begins at the admission to a secondary school type at the end of primary school.
+The teacher of the student gives a so-called advice, or advies, advising the child to apply for a school type.
+A standardized test is taken to aid in this process.
+The three school types are VMBO (voorbereidend middelbaar beroepsonderwijs, i.e. peraratory middle vocational education), HAVO (hoger algemeen voortgezet onderwijs, i.e. higher general secondary education), and VWO (voorbereidend wetenschappelijk onderwijs, i.e. preparatory scientific education).
+VMBO grants access to vocational education and does not give access to university, though after finishing, it is possible to continue into HAVO and then VWO in order to gain access to a given course.
+HAVO gives access to universities of applied sciences, or polytechnics (hogeschool), while VWO gives access to research universities (the only universities properly called universiteit in Dutch).

-In the Netherlands, prospective students have to choose, two years before graduation, for a graduation type (e.g. natural science graduation type).
-Subjects at Dutch universities freely accept all students who have chosen the correct graduation type (e.g. to enroll in physics, the graduation type 'natural sciences' is required).
+Two years before graduating from VWO (the student will be around 16), prospective students have to choose a graduation type (specialising in humanities, economics, health sciences, or natural sciences).
+Courses at Dutch universities accept all students who have chosen the correct graduation type (e.g. to enroll in physics, the graduation type 'natural sciences' is required).
 All other students have to pass an exam to be enrolled (this is the exception).
 Popular subjects, such as medicine or dental medicine have a numerus fixus, meaning that a limited number of students may enroll for this subject at a particular university.
 To decide who is allowed, a lottery is held in which ones grades influence chances of being chosen (an indirect and incomplete numerus clausus).
+Most humanities courses allow students of all graduation types to enroll freely and do not employ these selection methods.

 Nigeria

 In Nigeria, undergraduate admissions into universities, polytechnics, monotechnics, and colleges of education and agriculture is administered by a centralized federal government agency known as the Joint Admissions and Matriculation Board, JAMB.
 The body conducts Unified Tertiary Matriculation Examination (UTME) for prospective university, polytechnics, monotechnics, and colleges of education and agriculture students seeking entrance into tertiary institutions in Nigeria.
-Students who obtain the minimum cut off mark of 180 in the JAMB_UME are invited by their institution of choice for a second entrance examination called the Post-UTME aptitude test which is conducted by individual tertiary institutions.
+Students who obtain the minimum cut-off mark of 180 in the JAMB_UME are invited by their institution of choice for a second entrance examination called the Post-UTME aptitude test which is conducted by individual tertiary institutions.